Does Medicare Cover Ozempic? GLP-1 Coverage 2026 Guide

 - Beneficiaries in the Medicare Savings Program may have different cost-sharing — check with your plan

-Step-by-Step: How to Enroll in the Bridge Program
+How Do You Enroll in the Medicare GLP-1 Bridge Program?

 The good news: there is no separate enrollment process for the Bridge program.
 If you meet the criteria above, coverage is automatic through your existing Part D plan.
 Here is what you need to do: